mattrussi/gitlab-com-runbooks/howto/ban-an-IP-with-redis.md

+---
-# Blocking individual IPs using Redis and Rack Attack
+title: Blocking individual IPs using Redis and Rack Attack
+tags:
+- howto
+---

 ## First and foremost